 The programme will include beginners, intermediate and advanced workshops with each tutor, plus some optional workshops, time to socialize and take part in informal sessions, and an informal tutor’s concert on the Saturday evening.

 Please note that music will not be available in advance for this course.

 “Just got back from the first Halsway DG melodeon workshop and had the time of my life!
 The whole place is gorgeous and you are very well looked after with a constant and steady supply of excellent food, tea and coffee!
 The tutors were incredible and it was such an amazing opportunity to play alongside and learn from who I consider to be some of the greatest box players around.
 Loved every minute of it and would definitely recommend this wonderful place to anyone.
 They catered for all abilities and the material was very diverse.
 I came away feeling completely exhausted but happy, and with the tools in place to become a much better player.
 Thank you to everyone who made my weekend special!”
 Eliza, 2017 Participant

 Who’s it For?

 Players of the D/G melodeon (diatonic button accordion).
-All abilities welcome; there will be workshops for beginners (we’re defining ‘beginners’ as people familiar with the basics of the instrument but still getting to grips with things like right and left hand co-ordination and row crossing, so if this is you, come and join us!), intermediates and above, with plenty to stretch the imagination and ability of advanced players.
+All abilities welcome though you’ll need a grasp of the basics; there will be workshops for beginners (we’re defining ‘beginners’ as people familiar with the basics of the instrument but still getting to grips with things like right and left hand co-ordination and row crossing, so if this is you, come and join us!), intermediates and above, with plenty to stretch the imagination and ability of advanced players.

 Andy Cutting needs little introduction – hailed as one of the country’s most beloved folk musicians and 2016’s BBC Folk Musician of the Year (for the third time), Andy is an emotive and engaging performer, and a warm and witty tutor.